Old House Plumbing Problems: What to Expect and How to Fix Them

 If you already own an older home, here's the order in which to address plumbing issues:

-2. Active leaks or burst pipes — prevent water damage
+2. Active leaks or burst pipes (prevent water damage, see our burst pipe repair guide)

-For ongoing protection, a solid preventive plumbing maintenance routine can significantly extend the life of your plumbing system after repairs are made.
+For ongoing protection, a solid annual plumbing maintenance routine can significantly extend the life of your plumbing system after repairs are made.

 Find Trusted & Licensed Plumbers in Ohio